cummingscj/cse435-proto/README.md

 https://plot.ly/python/getting-started/#installation

 ### Usage
-python pedac.py [--graph] [--file filename]
+python pedac.py [--graph] [--file=filename] [>filename]

---graph : This option creates html graphs with plotly that are displayed in your default browser.
+--graph : Create html graphs with plotly that are displayed in your default browser.

+--file=filename : Put data from simulation into file specified by 'filename'

---file filename : This option puts the simulation results in the file specified by 'filename'
+>filename : Put the simulation shell results in the file specified by 'filename'